Glenn Mulcaire: News of the World and phone hacking scandal

 In January 2007, Mulcaire was found guilty of illegally intercepting phone messages from Clarence House and imprisoned for six months after pleading guilty; his co-conspirator News of the World royal editor Clive Goodman was sentenced to four months.
 Renewed controversy over the phone hacking scandal led to the closure of the News of the World in July 2011.
 He publicly apologised to those affected by his activities.

 By August 2012, the Metropolitan Police, using documents obtained from raiding Mulcaire's office, had identified 4,744 potential victims of phone hacking by News of the World.
 Since police renewed investigations in 2011, 90 people have been arrested and 16 formally charged with crimes, including Mulcaire, in conjunction with illegal acquisition of confidential information.

 Mulcaire was one of the defendants in phone hacking trial of 2013–14 which lasted eight months.
 Mulcaire pleaded guilty and on 4 July 2014, was sentenced to six months in prison, suspended for 12 months and ordered to undertake 200 hours unpaid work for the community.
 This was the lightest sentence of all the defendants and the judge remarked that he was the lucky one, expressing his view that Mulcaire's prior sentence was "too short to reflect the full extent of your phone hacking activities".
-At the trial, Rebekah Brooks was acquitted of all charges.
-Andy Coulson was found guilty and sentenced to eighteen months in prison.

 Personal life

-Mulcaire has been married to Alison for over 20 years and has five children.
-His grandfather served in the Irish Guards and was employed by the War Office.
-He was born to a mother from the north-east of England and an Irish father, and raised in World's End, Chelsea.
+Mulcaire is married and has five children.

-Since the phone hacking scandal, he has not been in regular employment but received £80,000 from News of the World in a confidentiality deal related to his planned book, provisionally titled Hear to Here: The Inside Story of the Royal Household Tapes and The Murky World of the Media.
+Mulcaire received £80,000 from News of the World in a confidentiality deal related to his planned book, provisionally titled Hear to Here: The Inside Story of the Royal Household Tapes and The Murky World of the Media.

 In 2014, it was reported that he had been made bankrupt.

+On 6 June 2024, Mulcaire launched a new book, Shadow Man, alongside author Joe Cusack.

+He is played by George Russo in the 2025 ITV drama about the News International phone hacking scandal, The Hack.